SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-05-immunity-freedom-editrix.md

 So we still haven't booked tickets to my favorite [Club Med in the Bahamas](https://www.clubmed.us/r/columbus-isle/y).
 It's closed until December 2020 anyway.
 Maybe then?

 In the meantime, the Weekend Editrix's mother in Japan has gotten her first dose of Pfizer.
-So I foresee at trip to Japan in the summer (at least for the Weekend Editrix, given exhorbitant air travel prices right now!).
+So I foresee a trip to Japan in the summer (at least for the Weekend Editrix, given exhorbitant air travel prices right now!).

 ---